-Here $(x', y')$ are coordinates on the lens plane, and $z'$ is the third dimension along the line of sight (LoS).
-If the intrinsic mass density distribution is non-spherical, $\Sigma(x', y')$ is dependent on the LoS direction.
-In this paper, the term "projection effect" specifically refers to the change in the surface mass density, light surface brightness, and the stellar kinematics under different viewing angles of the lens galaxy.
+Here $(x', y')$ are coordinates on the lens plane and $z'$ is the third dimension along the LoS.
+If the intrinsic mass-density distribution is nonspherical, $\Sigma(x', y')$ is dependent on the LoS direction.
+In this paper, the term "projection effect" specifically refers to the change in the surface mass-density, light surface brightness, and the stellar kinematics under different viewing angles of the lens galaxy.

 The projection formalism for density profiles stratified on similar concentric spheroids is presented in detail by \cite{1977Stark} and \cite{1985Binney}.
 Here we follow the convention of \cite{1985Binney} and briefly summarize it.
-We assume the mass density profile of a triaxial galaxy has a constant radial shape, without angular twists or changes in the axis ratio as a function of radius.
-With this assumption, the density is only a function of the ellipsoidal radius variable, i.e.,
+We assume the mass-density profile of a triaxial galaxy has a constant radial shape, without angular twists or changes in the axis ratio as a function of radius.
+With this assumption, the density is only a function of the ellipsoidal radius variable, namely,

 with